kmously/glars/README.md

  - The IP and subnet of the LAN-side (most home routers default to something like 192.168.0.0/24)

 Those are the only required options.
-If run GLARS without any further options, it will default to behaviour similar to a newly-installed "regular" home router.
+If GLARS is run without any further options, it will default to behaviour similar to the behaviour of most newly-installed "regular" home routers.
 In general, GLARS trusts the LAN-side and distrusts the WAN-side, so make sure that you do not lock yourself out of your GLARS box if you are accessing it from the WAN-side.

-GLARS has many optional options that can control its behaviour, and is expected to gain further functionality in the future.
-For advanced functionality, you may want to add a "rules" file to control the behaviour of GLARS.
-See TECHNICAL DETAILS for more info.
+GLARS has many optional settings that can control its behaviour, and is expected to gain further functionality in the future.
+For optional settings, see **OPTIONAL SETTINGS** and for for advanced functionality, you may want to add a "rules" file to control the behaviour of GLARS.
+See **TECHNICAL DETAILS** for more info.

 ## FAQ

 ### Who is GLARS intended for?
 Anyone who has a Linux box (either large x86 systems or small ARM devices like Raspberry Pi or Odroid) that they would like to use as a router, but would rather not have to deal directly with low-level tools (iptables, tc, etc.) that are required to so.
+Anyone fed up with the limited (and insecure) routers available today will likely enjoy the flexibility and power of running a Linux-based router.
+GLARS makes that easier.